 The work and well-being of Data & Society is strengthened by the diversity of our network and our differences in background, culture, experience, national origin, religion, sexual orientation, and much more.
 We welcome applications from people of color, women, the LGBTQIA community, and persons with disabilities.

-Can I apply from outside the United States?
+Do you sponsor Visas from applicants outside of the United States?

 Can I be a part-time fellow?

 Yes, all of our fellows are part-time, committing to two days a week for 10 months to the fellowship.
 Some of our current fellows are running businesses, writing professionally, teaching, or holding two appointments.

 Do I have to live in New York City?